sba1/ontologizer/ontologizer.homepage/content/commandline.md

  $ exit
 ```

 Note that the Debian packages offered in this repository are currently not signed.
+You may need to install the Debian package `apt-transport-https`
+prior these steps in order to allow downloading packages via the `https` protocol.

 Help